udit-001/daily-wallpaper/README.md

-# Daily-Wallpaper
+### Daily-Wallpaper

 Tired of seeing the same homescreen everyday?
-Go nowhere else, you're on the right track!
+Go nowhere else, because you're on the right track!